Core Transformation Fundamentals & Standards

 Projection Arithmetic & Precision Control

-Conformal projection mathematics introduce non-linear distortions that must be explicitly parameterized.
-Transverse Mercator, UTM, and State Plane Coordinate Systems apply distinct scale factors, false eastings/northings, and central meridians.
-While the underlying equations are deterministic, IEEE 754 double-precision accumulation errors can exceed ±0.001m during high-volume batch operations if intermediate vectors are truncated prematurely.
-Projection Math Fundamentals for Cadastral Surveys enforces strict adherence to extended-precision arithmetic, mandating that truncation and rounding occur exclusively at the final output stage.
-Deterministic survey-grade rounding follows round-half-to-even (banker’s rounding) applied strictly to the terminal coordinate pair, never to intermediate transformation vectors or grid offsets.
+Once a coordinate is on the correct datum, conformal projection mathematics introduce non-linear distortions that must be explicitly parameterized.
+Transverse Mercator, UTM, and the State Plane Coordinate Systems each apply distinct scale factors, false eastings and northings, and central meridians.
+The equations are deterministic, but IEEE 754 double-precision accumulation error can exceed ±0.001 m during high-volume batch operations if intermediate vectors are truncated prematurely.
+The forward and inverse series and their precision budget are derived in projection math fundamentals for cadastral surveys.

-Pipeline Implementation & Fallback Routing
+Production Pipeline Implementation

 import logging